LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 The :meth:`~crappy.blocks.generator_path.meta_path.Path.get_cmd` method is for generating the next command for the Generator to send.
-It must return the next command as a :obj:`float` (:obj:`None` is also acceptable is there's no new command to send).
-It accepts one argument, which is the :obj:`dict` returned by the :meth:`~crappy.blocks.Block.recv_all_data` method of the Generator, and that contains all the data recently received over incoming Links.
-It allows to handle the case when Generator Paths have stop conditions based on the value of a label, described in :ref:`this tutorials section
+It must return the next command as a :obj:`float` (:obj:`None` is also acceptable if there is no new command to send).
+It accepts one argument, which is the :obj:`dict` returned by the :meth:`~crappy.blocks.Block.recv_all_data` method of the Generator, and that contains all data recently received over incoming Links.
+This supports Generator Paths with stop conditions based on the value of a label, described in :ref:`this tutorials section
 <tutorials/more_complexity:3. advanced generator condition>`.

-But how to handle the stop conditions ?
-And how to signal the Generator that a stop condition was met ?
-This is where things get a bit trickier !
-To indicate that a stop condition is met, the :meth:`~crappy.blocks.generator_path.meta_path.Path.get_cmd` method simply has to raise a :exc:`StopIteration` exception.
-That can be done anytime, based on any arbitrary criterion.
+To signal that a stop condition is met, the :meth:`~crappy.blocks.generator_path.meta_path.Path.get_cmd` method raises a :exc:`StopIteration` exception.
+It can do so at any time, based on any arbitrary criterion.
 However, to make it so that conditions like :py:`'delay=10'` can be used, a :meth:`~crappy.blocks.generator_path.meta_path.Path.parse_condition` method is